Chakulia, Uttar Dinajpur: Police station

 Chakulia police station under West Bengal police has jurisdiction over Goalpokhar II CD Block.
 It is 62 km from the district headquarters and covers an area of 266.04 km^{2}.

 Demographics

 As per the 2011 Census of India, Chakulia had a total population of 2,424, of which 1,251 (52%) were males and 1,173 (48%) were females.
 Population below 6 years was 415.
 The total number of literates in Chakulia was 1,055 (52.51% of the population over 6 years).

 Official languages

 As per the West Bengal Official Language (Amendment) Act, 2012, which came into force from December 2012, Urdu was given the status of official language in areas, such as subdivisions and blocks, having more than 10% Urdu speaking population.
-In Uttar Dinajpur district, Goalpokhar I and II blocks, Islampur block and Islampur municipality were identified as fulfilling the norms set In 2014, Calcutta High Court, in an order, included Dalkhola municipality in the list.
+In Uttar Dinajpur district, Goalpokhar I and II blocks, Islampur block and Islampur municipality were identified as fulfilling the norms set.
+In 2014, Calcutta High Court, in an order, included Dalkhola municipality in the list.

-NGO efforts

-EduIslam, is a non-profit organization and a research initiative empowering humanity, presenting the correct perceptions of Islam, driving out misconceptions against it & dismantling Islamophobia and extremism to echo the voice of persecuted and ignored sections of the society.

-EduIslam with its followers of more than 15k in the giant social media network, Facebook and a website (www.eduislam.in) with more than 5k visitors daily is catering authentic informations, facts and opinions on various range of topics.